 This post may contain affiliate links.
 Please read my disclosure policy.

 Easy recipe.
-This recipe involves more helpful tips and a temperature chart to make this so simple!
+This recipe involves more helpful tips and a temperature chart to make it simple for everyone to make.
+Even though prime rib is expensive, there’s no intimidation with this easy recipe.

 Simple ingredients.
-The beef is the star here and a few simple ingredients and prep allow it to shine!
+The beef is the star here, and a few simple ingredients and preparation allow it to shine!

 What Cut of Meat is Prime Rib?